Package 'tlm'

 object

-an object of class "tlm", a result of a call to tlm.
+an object of class "tlm", an output of the tlm function.

 x